 One important part of this code is that the Messenger trait has one method called send that takes an immutable reference to self and the text of the message.
-This is the interface our mock object needs to have.
+This trait is the interface our mock object needs to implement so that the mock can be used in the same way a real object is.
 The other important part is that we want to test the behavior of the set_value method on the LimitTracker.
 We can change what we pass in for the value parameter, but set_value doesn't return anything for us to make assertions on.
 We want to be able to say that if we create a LimitTracker with something that implements the Messenger trait and a particular value for max, when we pass different numbers for value, the messenger is told to send the appropriate messages.